 There are tons of free activities for kids, of almost all ages.
 Those ages 2 and younger often get left out of things like Vacation Bible School and other free programs but there are places where you can grab an hour or two of free supervised child care.
 School-aged kids can probably find something organized to do every week of break.
-There are tons of free and educational library programs, where you can supervise from a comfortable couch reading your own book.
+There are lots of free and educational library programs, where you can supervise from a comfortable couch reading your own book.
 Or swim team practices when you could conceivably read a second (!) book.

 If you’re a work-from-home parent, summers can be so stressful.
 But if you can learn to work through distractions you will come out on top.
 And yell less.
 If your kids are old enough to get through life generally on their own and you can take your work with you, then get out of the house!
 Sign up for the Kids Bowl Free program and work while they bowl.
-Treat them to two hours at the trampoline park and work there.
+Treat them to two hours at the trampoline park or indoor play gym and work there.
 You may even be able to work in the lobby of the movie theater while they watch a summer movie special for as little as a dollar on a random Tuesday morning.

 Ask for help

 There is never, ever any shame in asking for help when raising kids.
 Sometimes help looks like driving six hours to take the kids to grandma's for three days.
 And sometimes it means grocery delivery.
 If you’re a parent who struggles to find the balance between housekeeping and kids' activities, there are several shortcuts that may be worth the money or learning curve to implement.
 Common things to outsource include house cleaning, grocery shopping and child care.
 Perhaps you don’t need child care full-time, but you may want a few hours without your kids, just like the mom next door does.
 So consider a kid swap.